governify/bluejay-docs/docs/development/setup-development-environment/docker-compose.md

 ---
-title: Docker Compose (development)
+title: Docker Compose
-description: Docker Compose (development) deployed locally
+description: Docker Compose deployed locally
-sidebar_position: 2 # Sets this doc to the first position in the sidebar
+sidebar_position: 1 # Sets this doc to the first position in the sidebar
 hide_table_of_contents: false
 ---

-# Docker Compose (development) Deployment
+# Docker Compose Deployment

 ---